MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/gridview.md

 If you use the GridView to display large sets of data, see [Optimize ListView and GridView](/windows/uwp/debug-test-perf/optimize-gridview-and-listview) for tips to maintain a smooth and responsive user experience.

-> <div id="main">
-> <strong>Windows 10, version 1709 (SDK 16299) - Behavior change</strong>
-> </div>
+> [!NOTE]
-> By default, instead of performing selection, an active pen now scrolls/pans a list in UWP apps (like touch, touchpad, and passive pen).
-> If your app depends on the previous behavior, you can override pen scrolling and revert to the previous behavior.
-See the <a Scroll​Viewer href="scrollviewer.md">ScrollViewer</a> class reference for details.
+> By default, instead of performing selection, an active pen scrolls/pans a list (like touch, touchpad, and passive pen).
+If your app should use an active pen for text selection, you can override the pen scrolling behavior.
+See the Pen interaction section of the [Scroll​Viewer](scrollviewer.md) class reference for details.

 By default, a user can select a single item in a GridView.
 You can set the [SelectionMode](listviewbase_selectionmode.md) property to a [ListViewSelectionMode](listviewselectionmode.md) enumeration value to allow multi-selection or to disable selection.
 You can also change the GridView interaction mode to make items respond to a user click like a button instead of being selected.